mechanikalk/blockchain_programming/Intro_to_Bitcoin_Command_Line.md

 }
 ```

 This shows that we sent 0.01 BTC to mpzUA2rLE64aTwSDbVC8Ght6gADbruTTqK.
-However, there is a significant ammount of information that is hidden in the transaction hex field.
+However, there is a significant amount of information that is hidden in the transaction hex field.
 To learn more about it lets lookup the transaction on https://live.blockcypher.com/btc-testnet/ and see what we can figure out.

 ![](Images/BlockCypherTx.png)